jhwang04/ZombieSurvival/CLASSLIST.md

     * current x-coordinate of the monster's target, where it wants to go to.
   * int targetY
 	* current y-coordinate of the monster's target, where it wants to go to.
+  * ZombieSurvivalGame game
+    * the game that the monster is inside

 **Does:**
   * _inherits methods from LivingEntity class_